-In 2015 VBT is offering four Bike and Barge vacations in the Netherlands, Belgium, France & Germany.
+VBT offers four Bike & Barge vacations and one Bike & Sail vacation in the Netherlands, Belgium, France & Germany.
 There are a lot of benefits to traveling on a barge that you don’t get with traditional tours that utilize multiple hotel stays.
 The most obvious of which is that you only have to unpack your luggage once and the barge is always waiting for you at the end of each day’s cycle.
 You’ll also get to enjoy a constantly changing panorama of sights and sounds from a different perspective while cruising on the water.
-Finally, our onboard crew will attend to your every need and we even have a private chef to make your meals for you.
+Finally, our crew will attend to your every need and we even have a private chef to make your meals for you.
 To get a feel for a typical day spent on a VBT barge vacation read the following timeline of events and watch the tour videos posted below.

 A Typical Day on VBT’s Barge Bicycling Vacations

 On the morning of Day 9, our group gets an early start in time to catch all the action at the world’s largest flower auction in Aalsmeer.
 You’ll be astonished at the hustle and bustle within the warehouse as the crates of flowers are transported to the auction floor, where watching traders bid against the clock.
 Thousands of beautiful flowers get traded daily to be sold in more than ten countries and exported throughout the world.
 Our group gets to view the entire auction from a special gallery, where for a moment or two, we’ll be at the center of the international flower trade.

 10:00am—Heart of France Bike & Barge: Paris to Montargis